Online. Zoom Link: https://cs-uni-saarland-de.zoom.us/j/95062856565 For password: check the mailing list

 Your goal throughout this course, is to prepare for these discussions.
 To do this, you must read the recommended material, understand it, analyse it, question it, and then reconstruct in your own way.
 You will then hand in a summary of the material for each major topic, where, in addition to the contents, you will describe your thoughts and questions on it.
 These submissions contribute a total of 25% for your final grade.
 Another 25% will be determined by the discussions and your presentation.

-To make discussions productive and engaging, you will be split into teams of 2 or 3, each guided by a senior lecturer and as well as a PhD student or a Postdoc working in this research area, who will double up as a scribe for your discussion.
-Each session will consist of a short lecture provided by one of the senior lecturers which will set the theme for the discussions of the session.
+To make discussions productive and engaging, you will be split into teams, each guided by a senior lecturer and a PhD student or a Postdoc working in this research area, who will double up as a scribe for your discussion.
+Each session will consist of a short lecture by one of the senior lecturers which will set the theme for the discussions of the session.
 Following this, each team will be assigned some questions which they have to discuss over the next 30-40 minutes and present solutions/possible solutions/solution templates together.
 How you present the solutions is upto you, as a team.
 You are more than welcome to take your own notes or use the script that the PhD student/Postdoc prepares.

 Grades for he course will computed as follows: